“What grade did you get?”

 If I tell you that the industry average NPS for laptop computer manufacturers is +43, can you guess what Apple’s NPS is?
 Consider their brand reputation and customer loyalty…

 In 2018, Apple’s laptop product team reported an NPS of +63.
 You probably got pretty close, since you knew the industry average!
 This is why relative score comparison by industry is more useful than evaluation based on an absolute scale.

 Caveats for using NPS industry benchmarks

-- What channel you survey customers through
+- Which channels you use to survey customers

 - Demographics and habits of your customer base